 - Good reputation.
 It’s best to hire a contractor that you can trust to do the work right.

 - Good references.
-This is especially important if you’re thinking about hiring your professional to make repairs to your air conditioner.
+This is especially important if you’re thinking about hiring a professional to make repairs to your air conditioner.
 Remember, the HVAC professional you hire to perform your tuneup could one day turn out to be the professional you hire to replace your air conditioner – so get good references before hiring anyone to do the work.

 Prepare for Summer: Call the Experts